nevsnode/gordon/README.md

 Workers|int|The number of concurrent instances that execute the configured script. _(Optional, `1` will be used as default value)_

 **ErrorScript** is a script that will be executed when a task returned an exit status other than 0, or created output.
-The script will be called passing the error/output as the first parameter.
+The script receives the full path to a temporary file as the first parameter.
+This temporary file contains the output of the failed task and will be removed after the execution of *ErrorScript*.

 **FailedTasksTTL** is the time-to-live for lists that store failed tasks (in seconds).
 When a task fails the `ErrorScript` is executed.
 Additionally the affected tasks can be stored in separate lists, so they can be handled afterwards.